kaismic/Custom-Layout-Keyboard-for-Android/README.md

 ## Layout Inheritance
 <img src="images/layout_inheritance_diagram.png">

-Anyone can modify and use this app for personal use.

-No commercial use.

-I built this app because there were no good android keyboards which allowed me to use a custom key layout of my own.

 Default layout is based on the Colemak layout but slightly different.

 Created based on Microsoft SwiftKey.